Skip to main content

 Create a workload that uses the service account

-1. Configure the Pod’s S3 endpoints: To work with AI Object Storage, you need to configure your Pod’s S3 endpoints to use virtual addressing style and set the appropriate endpoint URL.
+1. Configure the Pod’s S3 endpoints: To work with AI Object Storage, configure your Pod’s S3 endpoints to use virtual addressing style and set the appropriate endpoint URL.

-Because the environment variables handle credential exchange, your application only needs to configure the S3 endpoint and addressing style.
+Because the environment variables handle credential exchange, you only need to configure the S3 endpoint and addressing style in your application.
 For example, with the AWS CLI:

 aws configure set s3.addressing_style virtual